Performance Tracking > 2017 Holiday Season Report |

-For eleventh consecutive year WebSitePulse monitored eleven of the leading online retailers during the most active shopping period of the year - the 2016 Holiday Season.
-The results are summarized below.
-Here is a summary of the performance and uptime results we recorded during this period of time:
+For twelfth consecutive year WebSitePulse monitored nine of the leading online retailers during the most active shopping period of the year and compiled the WebSitePulse 2017 Holiday Retail Performance and Uptime Report.

 The summarized numbers and averages for the entire monitoring period are shown in the tables below: